derrickturk/fakir/README.md

 To "opt out" of this implicit bind, clone Fakir objects into independent identically distributed objects with the `iid` method.

+Why is this a "package" and not a "module"?
+PEP 561 says that's the only way to get type information distributed (with `py.typed`).
+Someone who actually cares enough to bother should start a petition or something, because this kind of unbridled complexity addiction is what's destroying Python and the last shreds of my sanity.

 ### (c) 2020 dwt | terminus data science, LLC
 ### available under the Apache License 2.0